Mini Prisms: The Basics and Benefits

-In this post we’ll cover the basics and benefits of using mini prisms in land surveying.
+In this post, we’ll cover the basics and benefits of using mini prisms in land surveying.
 From their features and benefits, how they differ from similar products and a short how-to guide on setting up a mini prism with your total station.
-Read on to learn more from SEP.

 What is a Mini Prism?